solliancenet/tech-immersion-data-ai/day1-exp4/README.md

     `SECONDS_TO_LEAD` is the amount of time to wait before sending vehicle telemetry data.
 Default value is `0`.

     `SECONDS_TO_RUN` is the maximum amount of time to allow the generator to run before stopping transmission of data.
-The default value is `2400`.
+Set the value to `2400`.
 Data will also stop transmitting when you enter <Ctrl+C> while the generator is running, or if you close the window.

 9. Save the `appsettings.json` file.